Metaverse-Nabeel/Awesome-Books-ES6/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books <a name="about-project"></a>
+# 📖 Awesome Books with ES6 <a name="about-project"></a>

-**Awesome Books** is a project for Microverse bootcamp to learn about adding data into the local storage and then fetching them to display using JavaScript.
+**Awesome Books with ES6** is a project for Microverse bootcamp to learn about adding data into the local storage and then fetching them to display using JavaScript ES6.

 ## 🛠 Built With <a name="built-with"></a>